Teacher of the Week: Katie Lessaris, Science, Franklin STEAM Academy

 I keep students engaged by … doing and applying to the real world.
 I have learned over the years that the key to having students understand the nature of science is to bring it to life in what they do/hear/read on a regular basis.
 This is why my curriculum is forever changing.

-My favorite teacher and subject to study in school was … Ms. Hutchinson at St. Matthews.
-She taught 4th grade and did it with love and laughter.
+My favorite teacher and subject to study in school was … Ms. Hutchinson at St. Matthew’s.
+She taught fourth grade and did it with love and laughter.
 Her smile could brighten your day no matter what your math test score was.
 Thank you, Ms. Hutchinson … you inspired me!